Skip to content

 3. Set permissions

-4. Generate shareable link
+4. Copy the shareable link

 Click Copy link and set access to Anyone with the link can edit.